 PROBLEMS WITH INTERFERENCE OR SITE HARDWARE / SITE RESPONSIBILITIES:

-If problems are discovered or interference is taking place, please report all issues to [email protected].
+If problems are discovered or interference is taking place, please report all issues to team@nc4es.org.
 A member of the workgroup will contact you when able.

 The EHPC Cluster has utilized surplus equipment transferred to EHPC SMAT from the State of North Carolina Office of EMS.
 The equipment is utilizing the existing NCMCN UHF site hardware at each facility.
 The hardware is the property of EHPC SMAT for the purpose of regional emergency communications.
 EHPC SMAT works with hosting facilities for internet connectivity and VPN maintenance options.